1989 World Series: Aftermath

 Kevin Mitchell would never regain the form that helped him win the National League MVP award in 1989, and after his production declined in the next two seasons he was traded to the Seattle Mariners in the 1991 offseason.
 Brett Butler would leave after one more season with the Giants, going to play for the Los Angeles Dodgers.
 Wins leader Rick Reuschel was gone after the following season, retiring in 1991.
 Finally, Will Clark was let go by the Giants after 1993 due to a decline in production thanks in large part to injuries that kept him out of the lineup for much of the previous three seasons.
 Clark signed with the Texas Rangers and despite not being able to escape the injury bug, he was a productive member of the team for the next five seasons.
 Clark retired following the 2000 season, where he made one last trip to the postseason as a member of La Russa's Cardinals.

 On June 13, 2009, immediately prior to the second game of the interleague regular season meeting between the Giants and A's, the Giants honored 27 members of their 1989 team.

 The A's victory continued a string of success for any Bay Area-based professional sports team.
 The San Francisco 49ers of the NFL continued its '80s dynasty by winning Super Bowl XXIII and XXIV in between the Athletics' World Series triumph.
 The next championship for the city of Oakland came in 2015, when the Golden State Warriors of the NBA won the 2015 NBA Finals.
 Later, the Golden State Warriors would win the 2017 and 2018 NBA Finals, defeating the Cleveland Cavaliers.

+This was the only official postseason match-up featuring two opposing Northern California teams in the four major American sports until the 2023 NBA First Round match-up between the Sacramento Kings and the Golden State Warriors.

 This would be the first time that the World Series ended in the last week of October, until the 2001 World Series when the 9/11 attacks delayed the NFL and MLB games for a week, and caused the World Series to end in November.
 The 1981 World Series also finished on October 28.
+As of today, with multiple postseason rounds being added in the Wild Card era (1995-present), World Series regularly end during the first week of November.